NejcZdovc/comment-pr/README.md

   GITHUB_TOKEN: ${{secrets.GITHUB_TOKEN}}
 ```

-File should be placed in `.github/workflows` and it should be `.md`.
+The file should be placed in `.github/workflows` and it should be `.md`.

 ### Passing data in md file